 Signing a Lease:

 It is of the utmost importance that you do not sign a lease just to secure a place to live.
 If you are being pressured by a landlord to sign a lease, kindly ask for time to read and review the lease so that you can understand all of the terms and requirements of the lease.
-It is often a good idea to also have a parent or other trusted individual read over the lease as well before you sign.
-A lease is a legal document and once you sign the lease, you are legally accountable for all the terms contained within.
+It is often a good idea to also have a parent or other trusted individual read over the lease before you sign.
+A lease is a legal document, and once you sign the lease, you are legally accountable for all the terms contained within.